-Pink Shirt Day, or Anti-Bullying Day, is a day when people come together by wearing pink shirts to school or work to show they are against bullying.
+Pink Shirt Day, also known as Anti-Bullying Day, is a day when people come together by wearing pink shirts to school or work to show they stand against bullying.

-Bullying is a major problem in our schools, workplaces, homes, and online.
-Pink Shirt Day aims to raise awareness of these issues to foster children’s healthy self-esteem.
+Bullying remains a serious issue in schools, workplaces, homes, and online.
+Pink Shirt Day aims to raise awareness about these issues and help foster healthy self-esteem in children and youth.

 How did Pink Shirt Day begin?

-In 2007 in Nova Scotia, Grade 12 students David Shepherd, Travis Price and a few friends saw that a Grade 9 student was being bullied for wearing a pink shirt on the first day of school.
+In 2007 in Nova Scotia, Grade 12 students David Shepherd, Travis Price, and a few friends saw a Grade 9 student being bullied for wearing a pink shirt on the first day of school.

 They knew they had to do something to show that this kind of behaviour was not OK.

-They decided to go out and buy a bunch of pink shirts and hand them out to other students to wear.
+They went out, bought a stack of pink shirts, and handed them out to other students to wear in support.

-By the end of that week, most of the students in the school were wearing pink shirts to show support for the Grade 9 student who was bullied.
+By the end of the week, most of the students in the school were wearing pink shirts to show solidarity with the Grade 9 student who had been bullied.

 Here’s what you can do:

-– Proudly wear your pink shirts to show that you stand up against bullying!
+• Proudly wear a pink shirt to show that you stand up against bullying.

-– If you see someone being bullied or you’re being bullied, talk to a trusted grownup about it.
+• If you see someone being bullied, or if you’re being bullied, talk to a trusted adult.

-– When someone is being bullied, in person or online, stand up for them so that they know that they don’t deserve to be bullied.
+• When someone is being bullied — in person or online — stand up for them so they know they don’t deserve it.

-– Don’t encourage bullying by participating in bullying behaviour.
+• Don’t encourage bullying by participating in hurtful behaviour.